telerik/xaml-docs/knowledge-base/kb-ribbonview-customize-tab-bottom-border-fluent-theme.md

 ## Description

-By default the selected RadRibbonTab control has a 4 pixels high blue-colored border.
-The following example shows how to customize this without extracting the ControlTemplate of RadRibbonTab.
+How to change the color and thickness of the blue underline border of the selected tab in RadRibbonView.

 ## Solution

 To customize the RadRibbonTab in code follow the next few steps:

 1. Subscribe to the Loaded event of RadRibbonTab.
-2. Call the [ChildrenOfType<T>()]({%slug common-visual-tree-helpers%}) method with the loaded RadRibbonTab control to get all Border elements.
+2. In the event handler call the [ChildrenOfType<T>()]({%slug common-visual-tree-helpers%}) method to get all Border elements of the loaded RadRibbonTab.
 3. Call the FirstOrDefault() Linq method to find the Border with x:Name="SelectedVisual".
 This is the element presenting the border around the selected tab.
 4. Set the BorderBrush and BorderThicknes properties of the Border control.

-#### [XAML] Subscribing to the Loaded event
+#### XAML
 {{region kb-ribbonview-customize-tab-bottom-border-fluent-theme-0}}
 	<telerik:RadRibbonView>
 		<telerik:RadRibbonTab Header="Home" Loaded="RadRibbonTab_Loaded" />